codeforamerica/form-flow/README.md

 #### pdf

 The path to the pdf template file the FFB library should use when generating your PDF.
-The path should begin with a forward flash.
+The path should begin with a forward slash.
 For example `/pdfs/Example-PDF-File.pdf`.

 For example: